leo-editor/leo-editor/leo/doc/importers.md

 **Important**: The net effect of the code is to *regularize* indentation for non-strict languages.
 Source files for languages like xml, html and javascript can have *randomly indented* lines.
 There is surely no way to preserve random indentation in a Leonine way, and no *reason* to do so.
 Converting source code to a typical Leo outline improves the code markedly.
 #The ScanState classes
-ScanState classes are needed only for importers for languages containing strings, comments, etc. When present, the ScanState class consists of a manditory **`context`** ivar, and optional ivars counting indentation level and bracket levels.
+ScanState classes are needed only for importers for languages containing strings, comments, etc. When present, the ScanState class consists of a mandatory **`context`** ivar, and optional ivars counting indentation level and bracket levels.

 It's clearer to define a custom ScanState level for each importer.
 Subclassing the base ScanState class in linescanner.py would be more confusing and more clumsy.